bvsbharat/CogniLLaMA/README.md

 ## 💡 How It Works

-Cogni-llama uses Together AI's Llama 4 model to process and simplify text content while maintaining meaning and context.
+CogniLlama uses Together AI's Llama 4 model to process and simplify text content while maintaining meaning and context.
 The extension:

 1. Analyzes the current webpage content
 2. Applies the selected simplification level
 3. Optimizes the text based on your chosen reading support option